arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

       "protocolLabel": <-- HOW THE PROTOCOL IS DISPLAYED ON THE GUI "properties": {
                        <-- A LIST OF PROPERTIES OF THE PORT
-      },
-      "identificationPrefs": {
-                       <-- A LIST OF PROPERTIES TO IDENTIFY THE BOARD MODEL
       }
     }, {
       ...              <-- OTHER PORTS...